-I am a comparative political psychologist studying the origins, properties, and consequences of political belief systems.
+I am a comparative political psychologist and methodologist studying the origins, properties, and consequences of political belief systems.
 I also develop conceptual and computational methods for latent constructs that are often tricky to capture with conventional statistics.
-I currently work as a Post-doctoral fellow in the Department of Psychology at the University of Limerick and at the SCRIPTS Data and Methodology Center at Freie Universität Berlin.
-I have previous work experience as a statistics and social data science consultant at the Odum Institute.
+I currently work as a Post-doctoral fellow in the ERC project ‘Identity Compression’ housed in the Department of Psychology at the University of Limerick.
+Previously, I was the academic coordinator of the SCRIPTS Data and Methodology Center at Freie Universität Berlin and worked as a statistics and social data science help-desk consultant at the Odum Institute.
 You can find my research, CV, links to software & tutorials, and teaching material on these pages.
 Please feel free to contact me with any inquiries, bug reports, or based on substantive research interests.

 PhD in Political Science, 2024